jasny/phpdoc-parser/README.md

 Configurable DocBlock parser from PHP.

-Annotations aren't implemented in PHP itself which is why this component offers a way to use the PHP doc-blocks as a place for the well known tag syntax using the `@` char.

 The PHPDoc parser allows you to configure tags including the method how to parse and extract information.
 This is inline with phpDocumentor style annotations and differs from for instance Doctrine type annotations.